safecloud-project/recast/README.md

 ------------------------------------

 A new document entering the archive is entangled and split into blocks.
 As a recent document, it is still part of the tail of the archive made of the *w* most recent documents in the archive.
-In a system that uses mixed pointer selection, and is thus biased towards documents in the tail, we can assume that as documents exit the window, they can have been used as pointers and copies of their blocks can be discarded (see D2.5 for more details).
+In a system that uses mixed pointer selection, and is thus biased towards documents in the tail, we can assume that as documents exit the window, they can have been used as pointers and copies of their blocks can be discarded (see paper).

 The sliding window strategy offers a way to maintain a predictable storage overhead and even guarantees that the size occupied by replicas decreases over time relative to the size of the archive.
 But it does so with little regard to the actual recoverability of blocks themselves.